skruv/skruv/index.md

 In some examples I use dynamic imports and optional chaining which requires Chromium Edge and Safari 13.1+ and are not supported in for example Samsung Internet, UC Browser and other smaller browsers.

+## Webcomponents

+**BETA**: Stateful components are still a WIP and most of their usefulness is gone since generators provide localized rendering.

+Skruv comes with two webcomponents built in, `stateful` and `stateless`.
+As the names imply `stateful` has internal state and can be rerendered on changes without rerendering the whole tree. `stateless` has no internal state and will only be rerendered with the rest of the tree but provides CSS scoping.
+For usage see the examples below.
+Both will trigger a rerender when the parent element does.

+`stateful` takes in a initState object for initial state and combines it with any attributes.
+On state change it will emit a statechanged event that contains the full state which can be used to communicate state back to global states.

+**IMPORTANT**: When using `stateful` components any components of the same name must also use the exact same attribute keys!

+Non-skruv webcomponents should work normally by creating them with `h` like this: `h('my-web-component')({myattribute: 'value'}, div({}, 'childnode'))`

 ## TODO: